Zinaida Volkova: Descendants

 After Volkova's death in January 1933, the news of her death was kept from her 6-7-year-old son for nearly a year.
 Within a month of Volkova's death, Adolf Hitler and the Nazi party came to power in Germany, causing Lev and Vsevolod to flee to Austria, where they lived until the Austrian Civil War of February 1934.
 After leaving Austria, they moved to France in 1934, and then finally moved to the French capital, Paris, in 1935.
 After Sedov died in 1938, Sedov's girlfriend, Jeanne Martin, wanted to keep the 12-year-old boy Vsevolod.
 Trotsky sued for custody and won the case, but Martin then went into hiding with Vsevolod.

 Eventually, Trotsky's friends found Martin and Vsevolod, and Vsevolod was sent to Coyoacán, Mexico to live with Trotsky and Natalia Sedova.
 Vsevolod arrived in Mexico on 8 August 1939, where Trotsky had been living in exile since January 1937.
-On 24 May 1940, a failed assassination attempt on Trotsky's life by Stalinist agents, led by David Alfaro Siqueiros, saw Vsevolod shot in the foot.
+On 24 May 1940, a failed assassination attempt on Trotsky's life by Stalin's agents, led by David Alfaro Siqueiros, saw Vsevolod shot in the foot.
 On 20 August 1940, Trotsky was assassinated by Stalin's agent, Ramón Mercader.
 Trotsky died the following day, 21 August 1940, in hospital.
 After Trotsky's death, the 14-year-old Vsevolod remained in Mexico, initially living with his grandfather's widow, Natalia Sedova.

 Vsevolod took the first name of Esteban and went to local schools and then to college, becoming an engineer.
 Esteban Volkov married and had four daughters.
-He is the current custodian of the Trotsky museum in Mexico City.
-Esteban can speak Spanish, French and English, but by the time he was a teenager he had forgotten most of the Russian, Turkish and German that he had learned in the first 8 years of his life, and had to converse with his grandfather and step-grandmother in French when he arrived in Mexico.
+He died on 16 June 2023 in Tepoztlán, Mexico at the age of 97.
+He was the current custodian of the Trotsky museum in Mexico City.
+Esteban could speak Spanish, French and English, by the time he was a teenager he had forgotten most of the Russian, Turkish and German that he had learned in the first 8 years of his life, and had to converse with his grandfather and step-grandmother in French when he arrived in Mexico.